Vietnam.vn - Nền tảng quảng bá Việt Nam

 The release is likely to come shortly after Prime Minister Fumio Kishida meets with US President Joe Biden and South Korean President Yoon Suk-yeol in the US next week.
 The meeting is meant to explain the safety of the treated water.

-Japan will leave the country after the quarantine was over by the end of August.
+Japan will leave the country after the quarantine was lifted at the end of August.
 Image 1

 Fukushima Dai-ichi nuclear power plant seen from afar.
 Photo: Reuters